 You will have to answer screening, behavioral and technical questions, demonstrating your knowledge of the field, right attitude to work, and your motivation.

-On the top of that, you will have to convince the interviewers that you have a good understanding for their industry, their product range, the market trends, and the overall market conditions.
-Let’s have a look at the questions they will use to try to find that out.
+On the top of that, you will have to convince the interviewers that you have a good understanding for their industry, for their product range, for the market trends, and for their business in general.

 1. Why do you want to become a product manager?

-Focus on your enthusiasm for the products the company produces, your skills, abilities, and experience that makes from you a good candidate for the job, or on particular ideas you have to help them improve their products.
+Focus on your enthusiasm for the product range of the company.
+Tell them how your skills, abilities, and experience make from you a good candidate for the job of a PM.

 2. What characterize a good product manager?

-Ability to understand the market, to think and see one step ahead, to understand the needs of the customers and how to transform them to a particular product design and marketing plan, the technical skills required for the job, etc.
+You can talk about an ability to understand the market, to think one step ahead (or even a few steps ahead), to understand the needs of the customers and an ability to transform these needs to a particular product design and marketing plan, the technical skills required for the job, and so on.